 The Growth Ceiling That Strategy Cannot Explain

 You have the market opportunity mapped.
 The product has traction.
 Capital is available or already deployed.
 And yet something is not converting.
 Decisions that should take hours stretch into weeks.
 Opportunities that once felt obvious now trigger second-guessing.
-The team you hired to execute keeps waiting for direction that you cannot seem to provide with the clarity you once had.
+The team you hired to execute keeps waiting for direction you cannot provide with the clarity you once had.

 This is not a strategy problem.
 You have had the strategy reviewed.
 You may have engaged consultants, read the frameworks, attended the accelerator programs, sat through the advisory sessions.
 The roadmap exists.
 What does not exist is the cognitive bandwidth to execute it under the sustained pressure of scaling.